HerrTuring/react-collection-checklist/readme.md

 - checkBoxClassName ( string ): Optional property to override the checkbox's className.

 - checked ( boolean ): Property that defines the current state of the checkbox.

+- noOverlay ( boolean ): Property to remove overlay that appears when checkbox is unchecked.

+- noCheckbox ( boolean ): Property to remove checkbox.

 ### Client Components